mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id ACOptimalPowerFlowSolutionManual)
-To establish the AC optimal power flow problem, we can utilize the [`acOptimalPowerFlow`](@ref acOptimalPowerFlow) function.
-After setting up the problem, we can use the [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes angles.
-Also, to turn off the solver output within the REPL, we use the [`set_silent`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_silent) function before calling [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function.
-Here is an example:
+To establish the AC optimal power flow problem, we utilize the [`acOptimalPowerFlow`](@ref acOptimalPowerFlow) function.
+After setting up the problem, we can use the [`solve!`](@ref solve!(::PowerSystem, ::ACOptimalPowerFlow)) function to compute the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes angles:
 ```julia ACOptimalPowerFlow
 JuMP.set_silent(analysis.method.jump)
 solve!(system, analysis)